bsmith89/compbio-template/TEMPLATE.md

 project structure which is intended to be a superset of most computational biology projects.

-A clean template is available
+A git repository which implements this template is available [on Github](http://github.com/bsmith89/compbio-template).
-[on Github](http://github.com/bsmith89/compbio-template).

 # Quickstart #